fgrehm/pucrs-simple-json-db/README.md

     finding data based on search keys, etc...
 Users of this package are expected to defined and implement the logic for persisting Nodes into the filesystem.
   - `cmd/sjdb-cli`: Console app that connectes to the DB for executing arbitrary commands.
-  - `cmd/sjdb-daemon`: Web server that exposes the DB operations over a JSON API.
   - `simplejsondb/actions`: High level actions that can be performed against the DB.
   - `simplejsondb/core`: High level abstractings for dealing with reading and writing data to / from the filesystem.